Picture Books That Teach Kids About Prejudice, Inclusion, and Kindness

-My heart is heavy with the recent surge of antisemitism, institutionalized bullying, and wide-spread intolerance like the hate speech we see on social media.
-Teachers and parents have asked me to share picture books you can use with children to teach about prejudice, acceptance, inclusion, and tolerance.
-Here are some good options…
+My heart is heavy with the recent surge of institutionalized bullying from leaders, wide-spread, systemic racism from police against black Americans, and prejudice against people who are not in the dominant culture including BIPoC (Black, Indigenous, People of Color).
+Teachers and parents have asked me to share picture books you can use with children ages 2 to 8 to teach about prejudice, racism, anti-racism, acceptance, inclusion, and tolerance.

 “Try to be a rainbow in someone else’s cloud.” – Maya Angelou